Azerbaijan travel guide

 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

-British nationals travelling to Azerbaijan are usually required to get a visa in advance.
+British nationals travelling to Azerbaijan usually need to get a visa in advance.
 Specific conditions apply, see the Azerbaijan Ministry of Foreign Affairs website for further details.

 You can still apply for a visa through the Azerbaijan Embassy-affiliated Visa Service Centre in the UK.
 You should apply for a visa at least one month ahead of your intended travel date.
 See the Visa Centre website for more information.